paragoner1/crisis-companion/USER_WALKTHROUGH.md

 User: "drowning help out of water"
 App: "Stay calm and assess the scene..."
 App: "Look for lifeguard or trained help nearby..."
-[45 seconds wasted on irrelevant instructions]
+[Time wasted on irrelevant instructions]
 ```

 #### **After (Solana SOS)**